93T/Website-Content/getting-started.md

 </configuration>
 ```

-7. Format the file system and you should be able to see it exits with status 0.
+7. Format the file system using the code `$ hdfs namenode -format`.
+You should be able to see it exits with status 0.
+The results should look similar to the example below.
 ```bash
 $ hdfs namenode -format
 ...